MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/marketing-preview-features.md

 1. Select **Environments** in the side navigator.
 A list of environments on your tenant opens.
 (Environments are also sometimes called *instances* or *organizations*.)

-1. Select the environment where you have [!INCLUDE[pn-marketing-business-app-module-name](../includes/pn-marketing-business-app-module-name.md)] installed want to enable the preview.
+1. Select the environment where you want to enable the preview.
     > [!CAUTION]
     > We highly recommend that you only enable preview features on a sandbox environment, not on a production environment.
 You can [copy a production instance](manage-marketing-instances.md) to a sandbox if you want to test on your exact configuration, and sandbox environments can be reset, backed up, and restored as you test features without impacting your production users.